openshift/installer/Documentation/install/azure/azure-terraform.md

 # Install Tectonic on Azure with Terraform

-Following this guide will deploy a Tectonic cluster within your Azure account.
+This guide deploys a Tectonic cluster on an Azure account.

-Generally, the Azure platform templates adhere to the standards defined by the project [conventions][conventions] and [generic platform requirements][generic].
-This document aims to document the implementation details specific to the Azure platform.
+The Azure platform templates generally adhere to the standards defined by the project [conventions][conventions] and [generic platform requirements][generic].
+This document aims to clarify the implementation details specific to the Azure platform.

-## Prerequsities
+## Prerequisites

-### Go

-Ensure [Go][install-go] is installed.

 ### Terraform

-Tectonic Installer includes and requires a specific version of Terraform.
-This is included in the Tectonic Installer tarball.
+Tectonic Installer includes the required version of Terraform.
 See the [Tectonic Installer release notes][release-notes] for information about which Terraform versions are compatible.

 ### DNS

-A few means of providing DNS for your Tectonic installation are supported:
+Two methods of providing DNS for the Tectonic installation are supported:

 #### Azure-provided DNS